mikeschinkel/golang-course/content/session1/06-interfaces-and-type-system/01-interface-basics.md

 // Empty interface
-var value interface{}  // Can hold any type value = 42 value = "hello" value = []int{1, 2, 3}
+var value interface{}  // Can hold any type
+//var value any        // Means the same as prior line value = 42 value = "hello" value = []int{1, 2, 3}
 ```

 ---
 *Copyright © 2025 Mike Schinkel and NewClarity Consulting, LLC.
 All rights reserved.*